Vitamin D: What It Is, What It May Help With, and What to Watch

 Vitamin D is a fat-soluble vitamin that you get from a small number of foods, from fortified foods, from supplements, and from skin production after ultraviolet exposure from sunlight.
 Its best-established role is helping the body absorb calcium and supporting normal bone mineralization and remodeling.

 For supplements, the two main forms are vitamin D2 and vitamin D3.
 Both are absorbed in the small intestine.
-Absorption is improved when fat is present in the gut, although some vitamin D is absorbed without dietary fat.
+Bioavailability is improved when fat is present in the gut, although some vitamin D is absorbed without dietary fat.

 Testing can be useful in some situations, but vitamin D is not a one-size-fits-all supplement.
 The main blood marker is serum 25-hydroxyvitamin D, written as 25(OH)D. According to NIH, levels of 50 nmol/L, or 20 ng/mL, and above are sufficient for most people, risk of deficiency rises below 30 nmol/L, or 12 ng/mL, and levels above 125 nmol/L, or 50 ng/mL, can be associated with adverse effects.